Our IFAs meet their obligations to the FCA

 Direct Leads and Marketing Support

 We provide leads generated from our main website, and our over 50,000 previous clients and their referrals, which we pass out to you at no charge to you.

-We also run regular marketing promotions, such as contributing 40% of your marketing costs for local campaigns and many similar such things.
+We also run regular marketing promotions.
 Combined with our ability to provide you with attractive, informative and bespoke designed marketing materials, we are able to quickly support you in the direction of ongoing success.